flonad/react-101/instructions/2-the-wine-app.md

 The first thing to do is to ***"Think React"*** :-)

-From the wireframe we can identify sevral components:
+From the wireframe we can identify several components:

 * `<Regions />`: the component that manages the list of wine regions (left column)
 * `<WineList />`: the component that manages the list of the wines of the selected region (middle column)